 How to create a good Feedback Culture [Infographic]

 Sharing feedback is hard sometimes, let’s just face the facts.
 It can be an awkward experience if your organization doesn’t share the values as you and therefore has a different vision of what should and shouldn’t be said.
 So to have an environment where you feel free to share those insights is important for both managers and employees alike.
 A feedback culture that can motivate your entire workforce.
-After all, we all seek to improve every day with each other, and we can’t do that if we restrain ourselves from other’s vision about us.
+After all, we all seek to improve every day with each other, and we can’t do that if we restrain ourselves from others’ vision of us.

 In that sense, it’s important to talk about the culture of an organization as a facilitator of an open feedback environment.
-If everyone in your workplace values open communication and the benefits it can bring, then you will start to build better feedback habits.
+If everyone in your workplace values opens communication and the benefits it can bring, then you will start to build better feedback habits.
 That is essentially what implementing a feedback culture is all about.

 Organizations with a strong feedback culture have a more engaged workforce and have better talent retention.
 Good feedback helps you build stronger relationships based on honesty and growth.
-So how can you build towards a feedback culture and improve employee engagement?
+So how can you build toward a feedback culture and improve employee engagement?

 Let’s start by defining the main issue at hand.